-DISK TERMINAL PACKAGE - A disk based Terminal program for your color computer features full text buffering, baud rates from 300 to 9600 baud, programable word length, parity bits odd/ever/none, stop bits.
+DISK TERMINAL PACKAGE - A disk based Terminal program for your color computer features full text buffering, baud rates from 300 to 9500 baud, programable word length, parity bits odd/even/nore, stop bits.
 The buffer size is automatically set to the maximum size of your memory.
 Full control codes can be sent, display word wrap is automatic.
-The text buffer can be saved or loaded from/to tape or disk.
-The contents of the buffer can be sent as file with automatic re-entry to terminal mode, also a file can be sent directly from disk to another user.
+The text buffer can be saved or loaded frow/to tape or disk.
+The contents of the buffer can be sent as a file with automatic re-entry to terminal mode, also a file can be sent directly from disk to another user.
 The contents of the buffer can be displayed on the screen or optionally be output to a printer plugged into the RS 232 port.
 All file formats are directly compatible with our text editor and word processor programs.

-DISK TERMINAL PACKAGE . . . . \$49.95
+DISK TERMINAL PACKAGE . . . .
+849.95

-Programs.
+programs.

-DISK TERMINAL PACKAGE ... \$49.95
+DISK TERMINAL PACKAGE .... \$49.95

-TEXTPRO I DISK TEXT EDITOR/WORD PROCESSOR - is a complete word processing system designed for easy learning and use.
+TEXTORO I DISK TEXT EDITOR/HORD PROCESSOR - is a complete word processing system designed for easy learning and use.
 It features a disk based text editor for editing files larger than memory and direct processing of text files from disk or memory.
-Some of the editor commands include: copy, move, search, replace, Gelete, line & automatic edit modes allow easy logical commands to add, change, insert, delete, skip up/down line, ignore changes made on last line, skip to begin/end of line all with easy single keystroke commands using arrow keys.
-The editor can also load, save and append tape or disk files for easy conversion of existing ASCII text files.
-The Mord Processor includes over 29 commands for formatting the output, some of them include: page length, page mode on/off, page numbers on/off, left margin, top/bottom margin, line length, center, double width print, single, multiple & special indent, test lines left on page, skip to top of page, send control codes & ascii data for special printer control, justify on/off, page heading, multiple footnotes per page word fill mode on/off, send message to screen, display & input from keyboard and more.
-This is an excellent word processor with many advanced features and longically oriented in easy to remember and associate 2 character commands.
+Some of the editor commands include: copy, move, search, replace, delete, line & automatic edit modes allow easy logical commands to add, change, insert, delete, skip up/down line, ignore changes made on last line, skip to begin/end of line all with easy single keystroke commands using arrow keys.
+The editor can also load, save and append tape or disk files for easy conversion of existing RSCII text files.
+The Mord Processor includes over 29 commands for formatting the output, some of them include: page length, page mode on/off, page numbers on/off, left margin, top/bottom margin, line length, center, double width print, single, multiple & special indent, test lines left on page, skip to top of page, send control codes & ascil data for special printer control, justify on/off, page heading, multiple feotnotes per page, shord fill mode on/off, send message to screen, display & input from keyboard and Mere.
+This is an excellent word processor with many advanced features and one of the easiest to learn and use in just minutes.
+All commands are logically oriented in easy to remember and associate 2 character commands.

-DISK TEXTPRO II TEXT EDITOR/ MORD PROCESSOR - Includes all the features of TEXTPRO I
+DISK TEXTORO II TEXT EDITOR/ MORD PROCESSOR - Includes all the features of TEXTORO II.